Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 An APA-style paper should include a title page, introduction, main body, references, footnotes, graphics, and appendices.

-The title page, the paper’s first page, should feature the title at the center, your name, and your institution’s name.
-The running head should be at the page’s top.
-The running head, with fewer than fifty characters, starts at the top left of each page.
-Label the page with “running head.”
+- Title Page: The title page, the paper’s first page, should feature the title at the center, your name, and your institution’s name.
+The running head should be at the page’s top, starting at the top left of each page.
+The running head should include fewer than 50 characters, including spaces.

 References and Citations

 References pinpoint sources in your main body.
 Cite materials used for research and content development.
-Reference pages follow the main body.
+Reference pages follow the main body, formatted with a hanging indent for each citation.

 APA Style Features